QubitProducts/qubit-cli/docs/tutorials/hot-reloading.md

 The remove function should undo anything your experience does.
 For example, if your experience added a modal to the page, the implementation would literally remove the modal element.

-That way, qubit-cli can remove your experience before re-executing it, and you won't be left with two modals on the page.
+That way, Qubit-CLI can remove your experience before re-executing it, and you won't be left with two modals on the page.

 ```js
 function execution (options) {